vorce/gonz/README.md

 #### Building your site with a non-default theme

-**If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename build`**
+**If you use a custom theme, don't forget to specify the name of it when you build your site, ex: `mix gonz.build mythemename build 10`**

 If this gets repetitive I suggest you create a target in a Makefile.